 REDC is available to help municipalities in the region interested in exploring housing affordability, availability, and diversity through their land use regulations.
 REDC offers housing design charrettes, technical assistance, informational presentations, advocate trainings, documentary screenings, and more.
-Please contact Sarah Wrightsman, Housing Planner, for more information at Sarah@REDC.com.
+Please contact Sarah Wrightsman, Housing Coordinator, for more information at Sarah@REDC.com.

 Charrette to the West

 In 2018, REDC launched the “Charrette to the West” housing design charrette program.
 Using the Workforce Housing Coalition’s charrette model, REDC is able to offer charrettes to these thirteen communities: Auburn, Atkinson, Derry, Hampstead, Hudson, Litchfield, Londonderry, Nashua, Merrimack, Pelham, Plaistow, Salem, and Windham.

 Please note, REDC communities not listed may apply to host a charrette anytime through www.seacoastwhc.org.